heptarch/heptarch.github.io/drafts/demon.md

  tetragrammaton, and bade him construct the great temple.
  Once complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
 Ashmedai flung him a thousand miles away and replaced him as king!
-Curiosity, a right begoo."
+Curiosity is a right begoo.
+But the Rabbis recognized him from some impoverished token of his kingship, and restored him to the throne."
 He removes his spectacles and dismounts.

-"Art thou Ashmedai?"
+"Art thou Ashmedai?
+Solomon?
+Or the rabbis?"

-He peeks out.
+He peeks out from behind the chair.
 "Ha!
 Are you Ellen Watson?
 Or a scone?"

 <!-- In Islamic tradition, Ashmedai—Prince of
  Demons—was trapped in a chamber of rock, encircled by iron